Skip to Main Content

 • Cash reserves: Six to 12 months’ worth of mortgage payments in savings

 Some lenders might have stricter requirements.
-With better credit and finances, you’re more likely to get a lower rate.
+No matter the type of lender or loan, you’re more likely to get a lower rate the better your credit and finances are.

 Historically, jumbo loans had slightly higher rates than conforming mortgages.
 However, that relationship changed in 2022 and 2023, a period when jumbos were actually cheaper than conforming loans.
-In late 2023 and early 2024, the dynamic between jumbo loans and conforming mortgage rates seemed to return to normal, with jumbo rates a bit higher.
+Fast-forward to today, and the dynamic between jumbo loans and conforming mortgage rates has largely returned to the norm, with jumbo rates a bit higher.

 National mortgage rates by loan type